 Linkin Park (1996-present): a Nu-Metal band from Agoura Hills, California, USA.

-riginally named Xero and Hybrid Theory, Linkin Park was founded by high school buddies Chester Bennington (vocals), Mike Shinoda (vocals/MC), Brad Delson (guitar), Joseph Hahn (D.J./vocals), Rob Burbon (drums) and Scott Koziol (bass).
+riginally named Xero (not to be confused with the band from Cleveland, Ohio under the same name) and Hybrid Theory, Linkin Park was founded by high school buddies Chester Bennington (vocals), Mike Shinoda (vocals/MC), Brad Delson (guitar), Joseph Hahn (D.J./vocals), Rob Burbon (drums) and Scott Koziol (bass).

 Under the Xero configuration of just Shinoda, Bourdon, and Delson, they recruited Joe Hahn, Dave "Phoenix" Farrell, and Mark Wakefield.
 Though limited in resources, the band began recording and producing songs within Shinoda's makeshift bedroom studio in 1996, resulting in a four-track demo tape, entitled Xero.
 The line-up proved unstable.
 It was with the arrival of vocalist Chester Bennington when the name changed to Hybrid Theory.